Tofthaslund/Fit4You/README.md

       - The program detail page contains more information about a given program, such as a full description, the teacher, what day it takes place etc. It also allows the user to add the program to their shopping bag.
 Some programs take place on weekdays ('Junior Voice' for example) and with this in mind the user can select their preferred day (Monday-Friday).
 This function is disabled for program that take place only on one day.
 The user can click a button to add an item to their bag or keep shopping.
 If the user adds an item to their bag, a success message pops up with a summary of the bag contents and a link to go to checkout.
 This popup also features a discount reminder (if the user has only bought one program they will see a message stating 'Add 1 more program to get a 10% discount!') unless the user has already added more than one item to their bag, in this case the reminder will not show up.

 **Shopping Bag page**
  - The user can at any point click on the 'bag' link in the main nav to see a full, detailed list of their items.
 From here the user can update their bag by removing items or increasing the quantity of items.
 They can also click a button to go to checkout or keep shopping.
-Again, this page features a discount reminder (if the user has only bought one class they will see a message stating 'You could get a 10% discount by adding 1 more class!') unless the user has already added more than one item to their bag, in this case the reminder will not show up.
+Again, this page features a discount reminder (if the user has only bought one program they will see a message stating 'You could get a 10% discount by adding 1 more program!') unless the user has already added more than one item to their bag, in this case the reminder will not show up.

 **Checkout page**
  - The user will be prompted to enter their contact details, billing information and credit card number into the checkout form and see a summary of their order.
 The user will have the option to 'Create an account' or 'Login' to save this information on their profile.
 They will also have the option to complete order or adjust bag with buttons at the bottom of the page.
 If the user leaves a mandatory field (denoted by *) blank, they will be prompted to 'please fill out this field'.
 If the user enters an invalid card number, they will receive an on-screen message stating the same.